isabella232/data-workbench.en-1/help/home/c-snsr-ovrvw/admin-sensor/modify-java-lib-path.md

 ---
 description: Instructions for adding the visual_sciences.dll to the Tomcat java library path.
-seo-description: Instructions for adding the visual_sciences.dll to the Tomcat java library path.
-seo-title: Modify the Java Library Path
 title: Modify the Java Library Path
 uuid: 1e1a2704-045a-4b35-aa43-1b5bae91dc32
 ---